sooriyaarachchi/pybites.github.io-src/content/jul_indentation.md

 ## Vim Settings to Make Your Life Easier

-For the Vim lovers out there, adding the following to your *.vimrc* file will take care of a lot of your indentation woes (for more useful Vim settings for Python see this [great article by Real Python](https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/)):
+For the Vim lovers out there, adding the following to your *.vimrc* file will take care of a lot of your indentation woes:

 ~~~~
 au BufNewFile,BufRead *.py